PennyHow/PyTrx/docs/_build/html/_sources/Installation.rst.txt

    pip install pytrx

 If you still run into problems then we suggest creating a new conda environment from the .yml environment file <https://github.com/PennyHow/PyTrx/blob/master/environment.yml>`_ provided in the PyTrx repository, as described `here <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.
-Then the PyTrx pip package can be installed afterwards in this fresh environment.
+This includes a fresh install of PyTrx.

 .. code-block:: bash

    conda env create --file environment.yml

-   pip install pytrx

-To check that PyTrx is working, open a Python console or IDE such as Spyder, and try to import PyTrx
+To check that PyTrx is working, open a Python console or IDE such as Spyder, and try to import PyTrx, PyTrx's help guide, and one of PyTrx's modules as a test.

 .. code-block:: python

    import PyTrx

    help(PyTrx)

+   from PyTrx import Area

 If PyTrx is working correctly, the help statement should print PyTrx's metadata, including PyTrx's license, a brief description of the toolset, and its structure.
 If this does not work and throws up an error, it is likely that the package dependencies are invalid so reconfigure them and then try again.